sauddaniyal/rain-detection-automatic-roof-controller/README.md

 ![Project Right Side](project-side-right.jpg)

-## ⏱️ From Idea to Prototype

-A short time-lapse also shows part of the process of building the physical model and putting the different components together.

-**Build time-lapse:** Coming soon

 ## 💡 What I Learned

 This project was a good opportunity to move beyond designing logic on paper and actually connect it to a physical system.